tranek/GASShooter/README.md

 Assets included come from Epic Games' ShooterGame learning project or made by myself.

+GASShooter is current with **Unreal Engine 4.25**.
+There are branches of this Sample Project for older versions of Unreal Engine, but they are no longer supported and are liable to have bugs or out of date information.

 | Keybind             | Action                                                      |
 | ------------------- | ----------------------------------------------------------- |
 | T                   | Toggles between first and third person.                     |